MunchProductionz/llm-extraction-testing/README.md

 A small, typed framework to evaluate pipeline outputs for single-feature, single-entity, and multi-entity extraction tasks against gold data.
 It aligns predictions to gold, normalizes values (text/number/date/category), computes macro metrics per feature, aggregates totals, and writes timestamped logs.

+## Why this library exists

+This library is built for evaluation-driven development (EDD): the idea that extraction and classification workflows should be improved through a repeatable loop of gold-set design, implementation, evaluation, error review, and iteration.

+In many real projects, building the first workflow is not the hardest part.
+The harder part is setting up the evaluation layer around it quickly enough that the team actually keeps the discipline to measure performance, inspect mistakes, and improve behavior over time.
+That problem becomes even sharper when the workflow depends on domain knowledge the developer does not have directly, but a domain expert can provide in limited bursts.

+The typical loop looks like this:

+1. Define a representative gold test set with a domain expert.
+2. Build a baseline workflow or pipeline.
+3. Compare predictions against the gold data, calculate metrics, and visualize the results.
+4. Review grouped mistakes, refine the workflow, and repeat.

+This library is intended to standardize step 3.
+Instead of rebuilding comparison logic, metrics code, logging, and visualization for every project, you can focus on:

+1. defining the test set correctly
+2. building the workflow itself
+3. using this library to evaluate predictions against the gold set

+That lowers the cost of doing EDD and makes it easier to balance speed and quality in production-oriented development.

+Example task shapes include:

+- one label per text, such as sentiment or routing class: `SINGLE_FEATURE`
+- one structured object per record, such as key fields from an article: `SINGLE_ENTITY`
+- multiple entities per source, such as contracts extracted from a report: `MULTI_ENTITY`

+The most important design work still lives in the test set.
+That is where intended behavior, definitions, and useful biases are encoded for the task.

 ## Install

 Using `uv`: